shahvezahmad/ohstudio-landing-page/README.md

-Completing a challenge by frontend practice to give more hands-on experience with React and Tailwind CSS
+Completing a challenge by frontend practice for more hands-on experience with React and Tailwind CSS

 Challenge - https://www.frontendpractice.com/projects/oh-studio